HpcDataLab/ToxicovigilanceTool/README.md

 ## Using honey bee flight activity data and a deep learning model as a toxicovigilance tool

-This tool is an advanced data analytics platform designed to monitor and analyze toxicological data.
-This repository hosts the source code, datasets, and documentation necessary for deploying and using the tool effectively.

 This repository contains the [source code](code/toxicovigilance_tool.py) of a Recurrent Neural Network to Classify pesticides on bees using activity data.